ryankemper/writings/Debugging.md

 ### Anchoring Effect

 This effect leads us to be irrationally attached to our initial ideas/hypothesis.
 As a result, we now have a blind spot that leads us to miss a datapoint that would have disproved our initial hypothesis.

+## A bit on Root Cause Analysis

+The **root cause analysis** process - hereafter abbreviated as _RCA_ - could be described as "finding the bug _behind the bug_".
+When operating in this mode, we are looking to examine the structural factors that made the bug possible in the first place.
+If we skip this crucial process, we will fix the "local" bug, but will not make any progress on addressing the system vulnerability that lead to the bug's manifestation.

+Remember: _the bug is trying to tell you something_.
+As our understanding of medical science has advanced, we've learned that there is a difference between a _symptom_ and a _problem_.
+The symptom is the externally visible manifestation of a problem - in logical terms, the existence of a symptom implies the existence of a problem, but the causality does not work the other way.
+Suppressing a symptom will never fix the underlying problem.